 from the World Intellectual Treasury Association

-This is awarded to persons who have a title of fellow or academic, and also has remarkable achievements in activities of social service and philanthropy.
+This is awarded to persons who have a title of fellow or academic, and also have remarkable achievements in activities of social service and philanthropy.
 The World Intellectual Treasury Association is an organization affiliated with the International Academy of Education University.
-He is given the title of 'Sir' in his honour.
+He was given the title of 'Sir' in his honour.

 October, 1998: Received the Comandore Medal from the Federative Republic of Brazil

 This Medal is equivalent to the decoration medal of The Legion d'Honneur of France, the decoration of Victorian medal and the medal of Basque of Britain.
 Persons who receive this award are not merely confined to domestic activities but for those who contribute to world peace.
 This is a criteria for selection.

 November, 1998: Received the World Peace Award as part of the United Nations Five Corporations Grand Prize for Peace

 This prize is granted to those who live in any of the 180 member nations of the U.N. and those who are contributing to world peace.
 Professor Makoto Shichida was the first winner given this prize in Asia.
 The World Peace Award is decided on by non-governmental organizations associated with the UN and its 5 organizational affiliations: UNESCO, UNICEF, MDP and WPA, and WPEA.

 March, 2003: Received the International Academy of Education Award

 from the Research Institute of the Sweden Academy for Medicinal Sciences

 It is awarded to someone (from Japan) who has remarkably served the health and well-being of people's minds and bodies, and who has contributed to world peace over many years.
 Professor Makoto Shichida was given this award for his past achievements.